Cathie Wood Watch: Ark Bulks Up on Shopify, Pares 2 Other Stakes - NewsBreak

 Famed money manager Cathie Wood, chief executive of Ark Investment Management, continued her active trading Friday, buying and selling some of her big-name stocks.

-On the buy side, Ark funds purchased stock of retail host Shopify ( SHOP ) for the second day in a row.
+On the buy side, Ark funds purchased stock of retail host Shopify ( SHOP ) - Get Free Report for the second day in a row.
 It was 125,506 shares, valued at $5.5 million as of Friday’s close.

 DON’T MISS: Cathie Wood Watch: Ark Buys Coinbase for Second Straight Day